clawrence00/milestoneproject1/README.md

 The active nav-item has had the border CSS from Bootstrap's 'btn' class applied to give it the same look as the sign up button.
 #### Images
 The images have been taken from the club's [Facebook page](https://www.facebook.com/groups/305550273422129).
 Permission to use them was given by the page's admin, Jeremy Hodges.

+### Credits

+#### Code

+#### Media

+#### Content

+### Testing

+#### Bugs & Fixes

+#### Validation

+### Deployment
+The website was deployed using GitHub Pages.
+Here are the following steps required to deploy the site;

+1) Select the repository.
+2) In the repository navigation click 'Settings'.
+3) In the list on the left, under 'Code and automation' select 'Pages'.
+4) Under 'Build and deployment', 'Source' should be 'Deploy from branch'.
+5) Under 'Build and deployment', 'Branch' select 'main'.
+The folder should be /(root).
+Click 'Save'.

+Your site should now be live and hosted by GitHub Pages.
+It may take a minute or two for the site to become available.

+To clone this repository